lupidan/apple-signin-unity/docs/macOS_NOTES.md

 </plist>
 ```

  **Step 5)** Setup and download provision profile.
 Remember to enable "Sign In with Apple" for the app.

-We download the file as:
+When downloaded, in macOS Finder quick preview (Select the file and press Space), you can see the details for that particular provision profile, like the included device IDs, the used certificate, and the used entitlements.

 Provision profile file: `Sign_In_With_Apple_Tests_Development.provisionprofile`